 Well, that depends.
 Did you smoke?
 Vape?
 Eat an edible?
 Was your weed some brick you got off that one weird neighbor downstairs or a high-end Mango Kush from the dispensary down the road?
 Are you a regular smoker or a “special occasion” type?
-All of these factors play in to how long your high will last, though some more than others.
+All of these factors play into how long your high will last, though some more than others.

-Most importantly is usually method of ingestion.
-Smoking and vaping will produce a high that has a quicker, stronger onset with a shorter lifespan; eating an edible will take some time to kick in, but has a long-lasting, more “thorough” high.
+Most importantly is usually the method of ingestion.
+Smoking and vaping will produce a high that has a quicker, stronger onset with a shorter lifespan; eating an edible will take some time to kick in but has a long-lasting, more “thorough” high.
 Without trying to alter your high’s duration, we feel these are pretty safe average estimates:

 - Smoking or vaping will usually see you high within moments, lasting for about an hour to an hour-and-a-half and with an afterglow period of another hour or two